tgstation/tgstation/code/modules/reagents/chemistry/readme.md

 **NOTE: IF YOU UPDATE THE REAGENT-SYSTEM, ALSO UPDATE THIS README.**

+Credit to the original "Goonchem" system goes to Cogwerks, and all the other goonstation coders for the original idea and implementation of this.

 ```
 Structure: ///////////////////          //////////////////////////
 		   // Mob or object // -------> // Reagents var (datum) // 	    Is a reference to the datum that holds the reagents.